 With the generous support of the Terra Foundation for American Art, Designing a Better World will be expanding to include Frank Lloyd Wright: Teaching by Design.
 This project includes a series of dynamic teacher professional development events, design resources, and a new education website for teachers.
 With this project, educators will explore Frank Lloyd Wright’s visionary design philosophy and be able to introduce his uniquely American design legacy in Chicago and its impact on America’s visual culture to students.

-Teaching by Design will commence in Fall 2016 with the first professional development event of the series, and conclude with the launch of the new website at the end of 2017.
+Teaching by Design began in October 2016 with the first professional development event of the series, and will continue through 2017 concluding with the launch of a new website.
 This will enable the Trust to expand its educational outreach efforts and provide a 21st century platform for online resources that are accessible and scalable based on classroom needs.
 Website content will include:

 - Design-based lessons and activities aligned with STEM/STEAM goals and Common Core Standards that nurture individual vision and design creativity